 EmployIndy structures its efforts as “prevention” – preventing those who are on an in-school trajectory from dropping out – and “intervention” – reaching young people who are disconnected from school so they can get on a positive trajectory.
 Read more below, or click the logos for more detailed information.

-- We also oversee Jobs for America’s Graduates (JAG) within Marion County, which has programming in 14 high schools.
+- We also oversee Jobs for America’s Graduates (JAG) within Marion County, which has programming in 15 high schools.
 JAG is designed to offer a wide range of opportunities to high school students as a means of dropout prevention and to ensure graduates are prepared for next steps after high school.

 EmployIndy is also heavily involved in key youth activities such as JA JobSpark, TeenWorks, Congressman Carson’s Youth Opportunities Fair, and more.

-- EmployIndy also reaches this population through our innovative YES Indy RECs use sports recreation as a hook (primarily open gym basketball), connecting participants to education, case management, workforce development training, industry certifications, and job placement services when they are ready.
+- EmployIndy also reaches this population through our innovative YES Indy Re-Engagement Centers (RECs) which use sports recreation as a hook (primarily open gym basketball), connecting participants to education, case management, workforce development training, industry certifications, and job placement services when they are ready.